 Protein bars are great for when you are on the go, and need a quick snack that also is a solid source of protein.
 They are a perfect mid-afternoon snack that will kill those hunger pangs, and also provide a good dose of protein.

 Here are some good selections that are in the 200 calorie range, which is perfect for calorie control.
-The key on all of the these protein bars is watching the sugar content!
-You don’t want more than 10 grams of sugar or it will do more harm than good.

 - Pure Protein